hardik-tw/infraboot-aug22/iac_terraform/exercise.md

 1. Two Resources to be created - ec2 and SG
 2. Output ec2 public ip
 3. use varialbe and separate the .tf files
+4. explore option to have ami-id with data and filter (instead of hard-code)